Gabrieljsabino1/Gabrieljsabino1/README.md

 ### Hi, I'm Gabriel Sabino. 👋

-- 🌱 I’m currently learning React and React Native.
+🌱 I’m currently exploring new technologies like Python, along with modern dev tools and AI-powered IDEs such as Antigravity and Claude Code.
-- ⚡ Fun fact: I love games, e-sports, soccer and codes.
+⚡ Fun fact: I’m really into games, e-sports, soccer and, of course, coding.